zanna-37/I-E_Basis_2019/07_notes.md

 In an open innovation world, the knowledge division of labor becomes distributed, systematics, involves all level of the value chain.
 This is how the world has been currently sourcing knowledge, knowing it doesn't belong to anyone specific but to a group.
 With open innovation, opening up and cooperation is mandatory and leads to the creation of alliances, joint ventures, networks, communities, clusters, groups of interest, constellations of organisations, etc.

 Instead of having R&D as a closed system, meaning that what comes out of it leads to new products or services, a systematics way of innovating was created and that's how open innovation thrives.

+The virtuos circle can be broken as there is more knowledge available in the system → _universities, knowledge economy_